MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Obfuscation methods used by malware based on MAEC 5.0

 malware_classification:
-:   Malware classification based on a SANS whitepaper about malware.
+:   Classification based on different categories.
+Based on https://www.sans.org/reading-room/whitepapers/incident/malware-101-viruses-32848

+misinformation-website-label:
+:   classification for the identification of type of misinformation among websites.
+Source:False, Misleading, Clickbait-y, and/or Satirical News Sources by Melissa Zimdars 2019

 misp:
-:   Internal MISP taxonomy.
+:   MISP taxonomy to infer with MISP behavior or operation.

+misp-workflow:
+:   MISP workflow taxonomy to support result of workflow execution.

 monarc-threat:
-:   MONARC threat taxonomy.
+:   MONARC Threats Taxonomy

 ms-caro-malware:
 :   Malware Type and Platform classification based on Microsoft's implementation of the Computer Antivirus Research Organization (CARO) Naming Scheme and Malware Terminology.
+Based on https://www.microsoft.com/en-us/security/portal/mmpc/shared/malwarenaming.aspx, https://www.microsoft.com/security/portal/mmpc/shared/glossary.aspx, https://www.microsoft.com/security/portal/mmpc/shared/objectivecriteria.aspx, and http://www.caro.org/definitions/index.html.
+Malware families are extracted from Microsoft SIRs since 2008 based on https://www.microsoft.com/security/sir/archive/default.aspx and https://www.microsoft.com/en-us/security/portal/threat/threats.aspx.
+Note that SIRs do NOT include all Microsoft malware families.

 ms-caro-malware-full:
 :   Malware Type and Platform classification based on Microsoft's implementation of the Computer Antivirus Research Organization (CARO) Naming Scheme and Malware Terminology.
+Based on https://www.microsoft.com/en-us/security/portal/mmpc/shared/malwarenaming.aspx, https://www.microsoft.com/security/portal/mmpc/shared/glossary.aspx, https://www.microsoft.com/security/portal/mmpc/shared/objectivecriteria.aspx, and http://www.caro.org/definitions/index.html.
+Malware families are extracted from Microsoft SIRs since 2008 based on https://www.microsoft.com/security/sir/archive/default.aspx and https://www.microsoft.com/en-us/security/portal/threat/threats.aspx.
+Note that SIRs do NOT include all Microsoft malware families.

+mwdb:
+:   Malware Database (mwdb) Taxonomy - Tags used across the platform

 nato:
-:   Marking of Classified and Unclassified materials as described by the North Atlantic Treaty Organization, NATO.
+:   NATO classification markings.

 nis:
-:   NIS Cybersecurity Incident Taxonomy.
+:   The taxonomy is meant for large scale cybersecurity incidents, as mentioned in the Commission Recommendation of 13 September 2017, also known as the blueprint.
+It has two core parts: The nature of the incident, i.e. the underlying cause, that triggered the incident, and the impact of the incident, i.e. the impact on services, in which sector(s) of economy and society.

+nis2:
+:   The taxonomy is meant for large scale cybersecurity incidents, as mentioned in the Commission Recommendation of 13 May 2022, also known as the provisional agreement.
+It has two core parts: The nature of the incident, i.e. the underlying cause, that triggered the incident, and the impact of the incident, i.e. the impact on services, in which sector(s) of economy and society.

 open_threat:
-:   Open Threat Taxonomy v1.1 base on James Tarala of SANS ref. - http://www.auditscripts.com/resources/open_threat_taxonomy_v1.1a.pdf
+:   Open Threat Taxonomy v1.1 base on James Tarala of SANS http://www.auditscripts.com/resources/open_threat_taxonomy_v1.1a.pdf, https://files.sans.org/summit/Threat_Hunting_Incident_Response_Summit_2016/PDFs/Using-Open-Tools-to-Convert-Threat-Intelligence-into-Practical-Defenses-James-Tarala-SANS-Institute.pdf, https://www.youtube.com/watch?v=5rdGOOFC_yE, and https://www.rsaconference.com/writable/presentations/file_upload/str-r04_using-an-open-source-threat-model-for-prioritized-defense-final.pdf

 osint:
-:   Open Source Intelligence - Classification (MISP taxonomies).
+:   Open Source Intelligence - Classification (MISP taxonomies)

+pandemic:
+:   Pandemic

 passivetotal:
-:   Tags for RiskIQ's passivetotal service
+:   Tags from RiskIQ's PassiveTotal service

 pentest:
 :   Penetration test (pentest) classification.

+phishing:
+:   Taxonomy to classify phishing attacks including techniques, collection mechanisms and analysis status.

+poison-taxonomy:
+:   Non-exhaustive taxonomy of natural poison

+political-spectrum:
+:   A political spectrum is a system to characterize and classify different political positions in relation to one another.

 priority-level:
 :   After an incident is scored, it is assigned a priority level.
 The six levels listed below are aligned with NCCIC, DHS, and the CISS to help provide a common lexicon when discussing incidents.
 This priority assignment drives NCCIC urgency, pre-approved incident response offerings, reporting requirements, and recommendations for leadership escalation.
 Generally, incident priority distribution should follow a similar pattern to the graph below.
 Based on https://www.us-cert.gov/NCCIC-Cyber-Incident-Scoring-System.

+pyoti:
+:   PyOTI automated enrichment schemes for point in time classification of indicators.

+ransomware:
+:   Ransomware is used to define ransomware types and the elements that compose them.

+ransomware-roles:
+:   The seven roles seen in most ransomware incidents.

+retention:
+:   Add a retenion time to events to automatically remove the IDS-flag on ip-dst or ip-src attributes.
+We calculate the time elapsed based on the date of the event.
+Supported time units are: d(ays), w(eeks), m(onths), y(ears).
+The numerical_value is just for sorting in the web-interface and is not used for calculations.

 rsit:
-:   Reference Security Incident Classification Taxonomy.
+:   Reference Security Incident Classification Taxonomy

 rt_event_status:
 :   Status of events used in Request Tracker.

 runtime-packer:
-:   Runtime or software packer used to combine compressed data with the decompression code.
-The decompression code can add additional obfuscations mechanisms including polymorphic-packer or other obfuscation techniques.
+:   Runtime or software packer used to combine compressed or encrypted data with the decompression or decryption code.
+This code can add additional obfuscations mechanisms including polymorphic-packer or other obfuscation techniques.
 This taxonomy lists all the known or official packer used for legitimate use or for packing malicious binaries.

+scrippsco2-fgc:
+:   Flags describing the sample

+scrippsco2-fgi:
+:   Flags describing the sample for isotopic data (C14, O18)

+scrippsco2-sampling-stations:
+:   Sampling stations of the Scripps CO2 Program

+sentinel-threattype:
+:   Sentinel indicator threat types.

 smart-airports-threats:
-:   Threat taxonomy in the scope of securing smart airports by ENISA.
+:   Threat taxonomy in the scope of securing smart airports by ENISA. https://www.enisa.europa.eu/publications/securing-smart-airports

+social-engineering-attack-vectors:
+:   Attack vectors used in social engineering as described in 'A Taxonomy of Social Engineering Defense Mechanisms' by Dalal Alharthi and others.

+srbcert:
+:   SRB-CERT Taxonomy - Schemes of Classification in Incident Response and Detection

+state-responsibility:
+:   A spectrum of state responsibility to more directly tie the goals of attribution to the needs of policymakers.

 stealth_malware:
 :   Classification based on malware stealth techniques.
+Described in https://vxheaven.org/lib/pdf/Introducing%20Stealth%20Malware%20Taxonomy.pdf

 stix-ttp:
-:   Representation of the behavior or modus operandi of cyber adversaries (a.k.a TTP) as normalized in STIX
+:   TTPs are representations of the behavior or modus operandi of cyber adversaries.

 targeted-threat-index:
 :   The Targeted Threat Index is a metric for assigning an overall threat ranking score to email messages that deliver malware to a victim’s computer.
 The TTI metric was first introduced at SecTor 2013 by Seth Hardy as part of the talk “RATastrophe: Monitoring a Malware Menagerie” along with Katie Kleemola and Greg Wiseman.

+thales_group:
+:   Thales Group Taxonomy - was designed with the aim of enabling desired sharing and preventing unwanted sharing between Thales Group security communities.

+threatmatch:
+:   The ThreatMatch Sectors, Incident types, Malware types and Alert types are applicable for any ThreatMatch instances and should be used for all CIISI and TIBER Projects.

+threats-to-dns:
+:   An overview of some of the known attacks related to DNS as described by Torabi, S., Boukhtouta, A., Assi, C., & Debbabi, M. (2018) in Detecting Internet Abuse by Analyzing Passive DNS Traffic: A Survey of Implemented Systems.
+IEEE Communications Surveys & Tutorials, 1–1. doi:10.1109/comst.2018.2849614

 tlp:
-:   The Traffic Light Protocol - or short: TLP - was designed with the objective to create a favorable classification scheme for sharing sensitive information while keeping the control over its distribution at the same time.
-Extended with TLP:EX:CHR.
+:   The Traffic Light Protocol (TLP) (v2.0) was created to facilitate greater sharing of potentially sensitive information and more effective collaboration.
+Information sharing happens from an information source, towards one or more recipients.
+TLP is a set of four standard labels (a fifth label is included in amber to limit the diffusion) used to indicate the sharing boundaries to be applied by the recipients.
+Only labels listed in this standard are considered valid by FIRST.
+This taxonomy includes additional labels for backward compatibility which are no more validated by FIRST SIG.

 tor:
 :   Taxonomy to describe Tor network infrastructure

+trust:
+:   The Indicator of Trust provides insight about data on what can be trusted and known as a good actor.
+Similar to a whitelist but on steroids, reusing features one would use with Indicators of Compromise, but to filter out what is known to be good.

 type:
 :   Taxonomy to describe different types of intelligence gathering discipline which can be described the origin of intelligence.

+unified-kill-chain:
+:   The Unified Kill Chain is a refinement to the Kill Chain.

 use-case-applicability:
 :   The Use Case Applicability categories reflect standard resolution categories, to clearly display alerting rule configuration problems.

 veris:
-:   Vocabulary for Event Recording and Incident Sharing (VERIS).
+:   Vocabulary for Event Recording and Incident Sharing (VERIS)

+vmray:
+:   VMRay taxonomies to map VMRay Thread Identifier scores and artifacts.

 vocabulaire-des-probabilites-estimatives:
-:   Vocabulaire des probabilités estimatives
+:   Ce vocabulaire attribue des valeurs en pourcentage à certains énoncés de probabilité

 workflow:
 :   Workflow support language is a common language to support intelligence analysts to perform their analysis on data and information.